-- Operating Lease Commitments Group as Lessor The Group has entered into property leases on its investment property portfolio.
-The Group has determined that it retains all significant risk and rewards of ownership of these properties which are leased out on operating leases. - Determination of Impairment of Available-for-Sale Investment The Group follows the guidance of PAS 39 in determining when an investment is other-than-temporarily impaired.
+• Determination of Impairment of AFS Investment

+The Group follows the guidance of PAS 39 in determining when an investment is other-than-temporarily impaired.
 This determination requires significant judgment.
-In making this judgment, the Group evaluates, among other factors, the duration and extent to which the fair value of an investment is less than its cost and the financial health of the near-term business outlook for the investee, including factors such as industry and sector performance, changes in technology and operational and financing cash flows. - Distinction between Investment Property and Owner-Occupied Property The Group determines whether a property qualifies as an investment property.
+In making this judgment, the Group evaluates, among other factors, the duration and extent to which the fair value of an investment is less than its cost and the financial health of the near-term business outlook for the investee, including factors such as industry and sector performance, changes in technology and operational and financing cash flows.

+Distinction between Investment Property and Owner-Occupied Property

+The Group determines whether a property qualifies as an investment property.
 In making its judgments, the Group considers whether the property generates cash flows largely independent of the other assets held by an entity.
 Owner-occupied properties generate cash flows that are attributable not only to the property but also other assets used in the supply process.